calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

     * Be 100% yourself, don't change who you are, but watch your terminology/language/conduct
     * You can be a professional *and* still be a badass

+At the moment you have a strong _personal identity_.
+In time you will develop a _professional identity_

+> A strong sense of teacher _professional identity_ is linked to the retention of teachers within the profession
+> <sub>Jim Zimmer - Dean, Facalty of Teaching and Learning</sub>

 Anecdotal Story: Asked a friend asked at a family christmas meal "I'm 18, but I don't feel like an an adult.
 When will I know I'm an adult?"